Skip to content

-Kansai might be known for temples, takoyaki, and traditions – but did you know it also has amazing scenic and kawaii trains?
-From retro-luxury to Hello Kitty overload, Kansai’s Joyful Trains are a fun way to travel between major cities like Kyoto, Osaka, Nara, and beyond.
+Kansai might be known for temples and traditions – but did you know it also has amazing scenic and kawaii trains?
+From gorgeous views to Hello Kitty overload, Kansai’s joyful trains are a fun way to travel between major cities like Kyoto, Osaka, Nara, and beyond.

-Also check out my complete guide to Joyful cute trains.
+Also check out my complete guide to Joyful cute trains around Japan.

-Some of these trains are fully themed sightseeing experiences.
-Others are standard express trains with just a splash of design – but they’re still adorable and worth riding if you get the chance.
+Some of these cute trains are fully themed sightseeing experiences.
+Others are standard express trains with just a splash of design – but all of them are adorable and worth riding if you get a chance.

 Below is my personal list of the cutest trains I’ve taken (or chased) around Kansai – with all details you need to know to plan your rides.